ducavalcanti/superheroes/README.md

 * **Content-Type**: **application/x-www-form-urlencoded**

 ## Authentication
-The authentication process is done through here.
+The authentication process is done here.
 All endpoints (except this one) have to set the **x-access-token** header (which value is the token provided by the Login User endpoint - if logged in successfully).

 ### Login User (POST /auth/login):
 Used to log in a user.
 Returns a token used to authenticate in the majority of endpoints.